FAQ

 The investigation about life outside the planet day is a fascinating journey of experimentation.

-Of course, participants can bring their mobile devices or tables to Space Camp.
+Of course, participants are welcome to bring their mobile devices or tablets to Space Camp.

 We value the importance of learning to use these devices responsibly.
-While with us, participants will have the opportunity to incorporate their devices in the learning and exploration always under their own supervision.
+While with us, participants will have the opportunity to incorporate their devices into learning and exploration, always at their own risk and after teacher approval.

 The Space Camp cancellation policy allows you to cancel the registration up to 15 days before the start of the camp with a complete refund.